ts-janani/personal-dataset/README.md

 ![image](https://user-images.githubusercontent.com/91508008/144729091-ac62fdbf-e9f1-4db0-92f4-9ed0f2e95a46.png)

 The last plot shows the frequency of fatalities from each incident.
-Most incidents end with just one or two fatalities, and the incident with the most fatalities had over 30.
+Most incidents end with just zero or one fatality, and the incident with the most fatalities had over 30.

 ![image](https://user-images.githubusercontent.com/91508008/144729125-3dc6006c-a28b-4c59-b23f-f5d1e911de5d.png)

-•Analysis: Finally, the ReadMe should describe the results of at least one method from this course that you applied to the dataset and what you learned from it.
-This can be anything from a simple EDA technique like identifying outliers, making a box plot of a column, evaluating the summary statistics (Tukey’s 5 numbers), to one of the regression models from supervised learning, or one of the clustering methods from unsupervised learning.
-This is not an exhaustive list of possibilities and as with the previous components doesn’t need to be long or drawn out.
+Analysis:

-I found Tukey's five number summary of the fatality frequency using the summary function in R. Using IQR, I found that anything over 1
+I found Tukey's five number summary of the fatality frequency using the summary function in R. Using IQR, I found that anything over 1 fatality in an incident is an outlier.
+Here is the boxplot representation of the five number summary.

 ![image](https://user-images.githubusercontent.com/91508008/144729900-1a9f4e0c-8600-4b5b-b45e-a9495312ce07.png)